11 Common Bicycle Brake Types and Their Uses

 On the other hand, Rim brakes can operate just fine if you ride your bike on smoothly paved streets in excellent weather and don’t go off-road.

-Here are three things to keep in mind when buying a rim brake bike
+Here are three things to remember when buying a rim brake bike

 2. Cantilever Brakes